 Both lovers have learnt the ability to maintain the correct body positions.
 They have both undergone training in strength and muscular endurance of the muscles around the joint.

 What Lisa doesn’t share with her husband is a love for soccer.
 Lisa has said she doesn’t know much about the sport, and therefore finds it boring.

 Thomas Muller Family Life:

 Welcome to the Muller family!
 That is Thomas’ mom and dad, Klaudia and Gerhard; his little brother, Simon; and his wife on the horse, Lisa.

 Thomas Muller is originally from a middle-class family background.
 The family status changed after football paid them off for their son, Thomas.

-Thomas parents are very jovial in nature.
-They’ve taught their sons, Thomas and Simon the virtues of honesty, truth, compassion and kindness.
+Research has it that Thomas’ parents are very jovial in nature.
+They’ve taught their sons, Thomas and Simon, the virtues of honesty, truth, compassion and kindness.

 Thanks to their son’s national popularity, both parents of very receptive to the media.
 Klaudia and Gerhard enjoy no other thing than their having and enjoying their own company.